Leppävaara – cluster of traffic and business

 In Vermonniitty residential construction of 227,000 m² of floor area will provide a home to 6,000 new inhabitants.
-In 2018, more floor square metres began to be built in the Vermonniitty area than ever before during this millennium in Espoo The construction will be largely complete by 2025.
+New construction records have been made in Vermonniitty in several years.
+The construction will be largely completed by 2025.

 The accessibility of the area is ideal.
 Jokeri Light Rail, to be completed in the 2024, will further improve transport connections.
 All in all, the Perkkaa and Vermonniitty area will see three new Jokeri Light Rail stops.

 A new community-centred and eco-efficient block of timber apartment buildings, known as BoKylä, will be built in Espoo’s Mäkkylä.
 The aim is to build some 400 new homes in the area by 2026.